Pets on Trains

 - Pet carriers are not permitted on train seats.

-- Pets are not permitted in food service cars.
+- Pets are not permitted in Business class, Café Cars or other food service cars.

 Approved Pet Carriers